You do play fighting

 around the world, are the original generation of fighting game players.
 Those of us in

-will never forget the days when kids and adults filled the arcades, the better of
+the days when kids and adults filled the arcades, the better of

 us hovering around the hottest fighting

 game waiting to test out the competition (and the best of us racking up those

 crowd-pleasing win streaks). ;) No other gaming genre brought that type of crowd or